 - Two documents verifying occupation from the organization where he or she works.
 Salary and position of the applicant must be stated, and the documents must be signed by an authorized person in that organization.

 - Two documents verifying the applicant’s educational background and those of his or her children, if any.

 - A document verifying bank accounts, and showing they contain a minimum of 80,000 Baht.

 - A document verifying donations to charity.
 These should total not less than 5,000 Baht and the money must have been donated a long time ago – not just a time to support the citizenship application.

 - A dozen photographs, 2.5×2.5 inches in size, showing the applicant dressed politely.

-- A document verifying that the applicant has reaches age of majority according to the laws in his or her country of origin.
+- A document verifying that the applicant has reached age of majority according to the laws in his or her country of origin.

-Applicants must present all original documents in person, along with an application fee of 5,000 baht fee.
+Applicants must present all original documents in person, along with an application fee of 5,000 Baht.
 Bangkok-resident applicants should go to the Nationalization Office, Special Branch, Royal Thai Police, the 5th building, Phraram 1 Rd, Kwang Bangmai, Pathumwan Bangkok.

 Residents outside Bangkok should apply at the Provincial Police Station.